Theoretical Foundations of Conformal Prediction: Conditional independence with a discrete confounder

 \section{Conditional independence with a discrete confounder}

 Next, we study the problem of conditional independence testing, i.e., testing the null \eqref{eqn:H0_conditional_indep}, in a special setting: we will consider the case that the confounder $W$ is a discrete random variable.
 In this context, the problem of conditional independence testing is solvable via an extension of the permutation test, which groups together data points according to their value of the confounder $W$, and then simply permutes the $(X,Y)$ data \emph{within groups}.
-This is sometimes called a \emph{local} permutation test, because it only permutes `locally' among data points that share the exact same value of the confounder $W$.
-(Later on in this chapter, we will consider versions of this test where permutations are allowed between data points where the $W$ values are approximately the same.)
+This is sometimes called a \emph{local} permutation test.
+(Later on in this chapter, we will consider versions of this test where permutations are allowed between data points where the $W$ values are only approximately the same.)

 Throughout the section, we encourage the reader to note the parallel nature of the arguments used for the results on test-point-conditional coverage with discrete features (Section~\ref{sec:test_conditional_discrete}), the results on regression for discrete features (Section~\ref{sec:regression-discrete}), and the results on calibration via binning (Theorem~\ref{thm:ece_binning}).
-The technical arguments used in these sections are roughly the same, and boil down to the fact that, when we have access to repeated measurements, it becomes possible to perform distribution-free inference.
+The technical arguments used in these sections are roughly the same: when we have access to repeated measurements (in this case, repeated values of $W$), it becomes possible to perform distribution-free inference.